About CIA in Afghanistan

 This rapid deployment was possible because the CIA had developed and nurtured relationships with the Afghan Northern Alliance for several years prior to 9/11.
 Because of this thorough, low-key, and persistent effort, CIA officers knew the language, the history, and the culture of the region and were in position to move quickly against the terrorists.
 In addition to being “first on the ground” in October 2001, the CIA team was able to quickly amass an enormous body of information and a large stable of assets to launch rapid and robust efforts against the Taliban.

-As the weeks unfolded, a core group of more than 100 CIA officers—all highly experienced leaders from throughout the Agency known for their independence, skill, initiative, and bravery—worked with some 300 US Special Forces personnel and partnered with local tribal and military forces.
-Team members took risks and worked with key groups in the area, displaying unparalleled bravery in accomplishing the mission.
+As the weeks unfolded, a core group of more than 100 CIA officers–primarily operations and paramilitary officers as well as officers from the Directorate of Support, all highly experienced leaders known for their independence, skill, initiative, and bravery–worked with some 300 US Special Forces personnel and partnered with local tribal and military forces.
+Team members took risks and worked with key groups in the area, doing whatever was necessary to accomplish the mission.

 The combined efforts of the US Intelligence Community, the US military, Afghan allies, and coalition partners led to swift success.
 By early December 2001–in less than three months–the Taliban regime had been overthrown, a significant number of the al-Qa’ida leadership had been killed or captured, and a major terrorist safe haven had been eliminated.
 Through it all, the CIA’s integrated intelligence collection, communications, technology, logistics, and delegated leadership were invaluable to the campaign.